-We also found that various strategies are used by practitioners to manage the positive influences on motivation during RE-related activities while overcoming the negative influences of the demotivating factors (section \ref{section 4.5}).
-We identified 12 strategies that have been used by the participants and a set of consequences of applying these strategies to manage the influence of motivation on RE-related activities (section \ref{section 4.6}).
+We also identified 12 strategies that are used by practitioners to manage the positive influences on motivation during RE-related activities wand overcome demotivating factors (section \ref{section 4.5}), along with the consequences of applying these strategies to manage the influence of motivation on RE-related activities (section \ref{section 4.6}).
 However, according to our participants, the use of these strategies may vary based on their organization, the projects, their role on the project and the people they work with.
 For example, some strategies (S1, S7, S10, S11) can only be applied by the team lead or project managers, whereas some of the strategies (S8 -seeking management support \& S12 - moving out from demotivated situations) have been used in rare circumstances that have happened only once or twice as of their experiences.
 Interestingly, almost all the participants stated that they are highly motivated to work on their current projects, and the strategies they mentioned are helpful in keeping the motivation when they involve in RE-related activities.

 The consequences identified in this study are the positive outcomes of applying the strategies to manage the influence of motivation on RE-related activities, and one consequence can occur with the use of one or more strategies.
-For example, applying various strategies such as S3 - open \& individual discussions, S6 -being empathetic, or S9 - providing regular updates can keep the practitioners motivated, resulting in getting complete, detailed requirements (C9 - Quality RE - table \ref{Table: consequences}).
-Further, our findings suggest that the team leads (lead business analysts, technical team leads) and project managers play a significant role in keeping everyone in the team motivated while overcoming demotivated situations via using these strategies that impact RE-related activities, final outcome of the project and the people who are involved in it.
+For example, applying various strategies such as S3 - open \& individual discussions, S6 -being empathetic, or S9 - providing regular updates can keep the practitioners motivated, resulting in getting complete, detailed requirements (C9 - Quality RE - Table \ref{Table: consequences}).
+Further, our findings suggest that the team leads (lead business analysts, technical leads) and project managers play a significant role in keeping everyone in the team motivated while overcoming demotivated situations via using these strategies that impact RE-related activities, final outcome of the project and the people who are involved in it.